udoprog/syntree/README.md

 manipulated in memory.
 It provides similar APIs as [`rowan`] and is intended to be an efficient replacement for it (read more below).

+Anything can be stored in the tree as long as it implements `Copy`.

 <br>

 ## Usage